-Since being founded in 1996, FACE has been committed to listening to members and member organizations.
-The listening process has been the inspiration behind FACE’s continued engagement in advocacy, education, action and community involvement to improve the conditions for people living in Hawai`i.
-FACE has primarily focused on housing, homelessness, health care, jobs/economic development and public safety.
-In each of these areas, FACE has experienced successes locally and state-wide, and remains committed to making a difference for the people of Hawai`i.
+Founded in 1996, Faith Action for Community Equity (“FACE”) has been committed to listening to members and member organizations.
+This listening process has been the inspiration behind FACE’s continued engagement in advocacy, education, action and community involvement to improve the conditions for residents living in Hawai`i.
+FACE has primarily focused on affordable housing, homelessness, health care, economic development, transportation equity, and other public concerns.
+In each of these areas, FACE has experienced successes locally and statewide and remains committed to making a difference for the residents of Hawai`i.

 - Organized “Know Your Rights” workshops for immigrants on Hawai’i (Big Island), Maui and Oahu